jspinak/brobot/docs/docs/introduction/introduction.md

 by mistake could result in a minimized program window and your automation app being unable to continue.
 Another program could pop up a window in front of your target program to ask the user to confirm an update.
-The existence of uncertainty is what defines this process as stochastic, and it makes the development of an automation app extremely complex.
+The existence of uncertainty is what defines this process as stochastic, and it adds a lot of complexity to the development of automation applications.